nuls-io/nuls-hackathon/README-Welcome.md

 cd ..
 ```

-Run the command:
+Run the second build command:

 ```
 tools -p nuls-blockparty
 ```

 The `NULS-WALLET` folder will be created in the main directory.
-It contains NULS environment, logs, data and runnable classes and jars.
+It contains the NULS environment, logs, data and runnable classes and jars.

-Execute the following command in the `NULS-WALLET` directory:
+Execute the following in the `NULS-WALLET` directory:

 ```
 start-dev